johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/refactoring/refactoring_assistants.md

 Setup / Preparation - (Refactoring aware)
 =============

-Clone & own the [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner/tree/intellij-psi) or install from the sources directly into Intellij.
+Clone&own [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner/tree/intellij-psi) or install from the sources directly into Intellij.

 In order to build the project, run ./gradlew jar (or gradlew jar, in Windows) in the project's root directory.
 Alternatively, you can generate a complete distribution zip including all runtime dependencies running ./gradlew distZip.

 Create a file named "Main.java" or any name of your choice under the subdirectory scr/org/refactoringminer/Main.java and copy&paste the following code snippet into the file.
+Run the Main.java file.

 ```java
 public class Main {